Japanese Studies Research Guide: Find Books

 Check "Search Tips" for useful techniques, for example, phrase, truncation, and NOT searches.

-Examine how your search query and after-search limits appear on the result screen.
+Check how your search query and after-search limits appear on your result screen.
 "Is" can be changed to "Is not" to exclude certain materials in CLIO.

 Books

-Columbia's online public catalog was transformed into a discovery tool and contains records for almost all materials, including books, periodicals, microforms, and databases, and beyond.
+Columbia's online public catalog was transformed into a discovery tool and contains records for materials in various formats, including books, periodicals, microforms, and databases, and beyond.
 Most of Japanese language materials are cataloged both in Japanese language as well as transliteration of Japanese in romanization in the modified Hepburn System employed by the Library of Congress.
+Charts are available at the end of Japanese Romanization Table (2022) document.
 It is more effective to search by romanization rather than Japanese.
 Pay attention to word divisions when searching.
-Please refer to CLIO search tips here.
-Check also other CLIO Search Tips sections.

 Ebooks may be listed not only under Catalog section, but also under Articles + section.
 To include Articles + in your search, switch to Quick Search mode.